yasmineSLITI/Investigating-Netflix-Movies/README.md

 # Investigating-Netflix-Movies

-In this project,we apply exploratory data analysis to discover if Netflix’s movies are getting shorter over time and why.
+In this project , we apply exploratory data analysis to discover if Netflix’s movies are getting shorter over time and why.